 What is their role?
-To run a capital campaign, you’ll need the assistance of your prospect researcher, major gifts coordinator and other staff members.
+To run a capital campaign, you’ll need the assistance of staff members like your development director and major gifts coordinator.
 They’ll help with the day-to-day tasks of planning a campaign.

 Why are they important?
 Your staff can bring their expertise to the table and help you out with various parts of the capital campaign.

 What is their role?
 Many of your team members will be volunteers of some sort.
 Their responsibilities could vary from leading a committee to soliciting gifts.

 Why are they important?
 Volunteers make up the backbone of your capital campaign.
 They provide you with skills, leadership and the manpower to help your campaign succeed.